quark-engine/quark-engine/docs/source/quark_script.rst

 Let’s use this `APK <https://github.com/rewanthtammana/Damn-Vulnerable-Bank>`_ and the above APIs to show how the Quark script finds this vulnerability.

-First, we use API ``findMethodInAPK`` to locate ``log.d`` method.
-Then we use API ``methodInstance.getArguments`` to get the argument that input to ``log.d``.
+First, we use API ``findMethodInAPK(samplePath, targetMethod)`` to locate ``log.d`` method.
+Then we use API ``methodInstance.getArguments()`` to get the argument that input to ``log.d``.
 Finally, we use some keywords such as "token", "password", and "decrypt" to check if arguments include sensitive data.
 If the answer is YES, that may cause sensitive data leakage into log file.

 You can use your own keywords in the keywords list to detect sensitive data.